 A Note on the Painting

-In this reflection on Rembrandt's Aristotle with a Bust of Homer (1653), the German-American trompe-l'œil painter Otis Kaye combines a witty engagement with the sublime nature of paper money with a critical commentary on Western art.
-Painted in 1963, two years after the New York Metropolitan Museum had acquired Rembrandt’s work for the then record-breaking sum of $2.3 million, Kaye employs layering and optical illusions to comment on money's disruptive deceptiveness while placing it in multiple temporalities that stretch from Aristotle to the Dutch Golden Age to the uneven affluence of postwar America.
+In this painting from 1963 the German-American painter Otis Kaye reflects on Rembrandt's Aristotle with a Bust of Homer (1653), which the New York Metropolitan Museum had acquired two years earlier for the then record-breaking sum of $2.3 million.
+Kaye employs layering and optical illusions to comment on money's disruptive deceptiveness while placing it in multiple temporalities that stretch from Aristotle to the Dutch Golden Age to the uneven affluence of postwar America.
+The result is a witty commentary on the sublime nature of paper money coupled to a critique of Western art.

 Kaye gave Heart of the Matter originally to friends as a wedding gift.
 The Art Institute of Chicago received it as an anonymous gift in 2015.